 This course examines various methods and models of classroom management in the middle school and their use with both general education and special education populations.
 These methods and models also apply to earlier and later grade levels.
 Topics addressed include causes of behavior problems, preventing behavior problems, and designing classroom management systems.
+Offered Spring only.

 Prerequisite: SoS and EPSY 275.